internetarchive/dweb-archive/README.md

 * Search.wrap
     * Nav.navwrap - navigation as for Details
     * banner - appear above tiles
-    * rowColumnsItems - loops over results displaying Tiles
+    * <SearchRowColumnsItems> - loops over results displaying Tiles
     * About & Forum tabs (for Collection only)